 Becoming a forensic psychologist requires a postgraduate degree, experience, and often licensure.
 Here is the typical path you will follow.

 While there is more than one path to becoming a forensic psychologist, the first step is always the same: earn a bachelor’s degree from a fully accredited college or university.
 You don’t necessarily have to major in psychology, though some graduate schools only accept students with undergraduate psychology degrees.

 Not many schools offer degrees specifically in forensic science.
 However, you have other options: major in psychology with a minor in criminal justice, major in psychology with a forensic psychology focus, or similar paths that provide relevant coursework.

-Most undergraduate psychology programs can be completed within four years.
+Most undergraduate psychology programs can be completed within four years of full-time study.